gamelab/WebGL-Particles-Plugin/README.md

 1.1.1
 * Updated examples to KiwiJS 1.1.1.
 * Added instructions to `examples/keyboard.html`.
-* Fixed non-lethal WebGL errors when particle object was created but did not start emitting immediately.
-* Fixed non-lethal WebGL errors when particle object started or stopped emitting while other entities were in the scene.
+* Fixed WebGL errors when particle object is created.

 1.1.0
 * Added angStartMin, angStartMax, and angVelocityConform config fields, allowing the particle to spawn with extant rotation.